dotnet/macios-samples/README.md

 project, the application code must first be moved to a subdirectory (with the exception of the .sln file).

-New subdirectory should use the same name as the solution file, without the .sln extension.
+The new subdirectory should use the same name as the solution file, without the .sln extension.
 After creating it **first** move all the relevant files and directories (source code, project file(s), the `Properties` and `Resources` directories etc), using the `git mv`